Zena Rommett: Early life

-Zena Rommett was born Angelina Buttignol on May 19, 1920 in the Veneto Region, Italy and immigrated to America with her mother in 1925.
+Zena Rommett was born Angelina Buttignol on May 19, 1920, in the Veneto Region, Italy and immigrated to America with her mother in 1925.
 Zena's father, Antonio, had immigrated to America two years earlier.
 The family settled together in Elmsford, New York.
 Rommett studied ballet with leading ballet teachers in New York City, including Anatole Vilzak, Chester Hale, Ludmilla Schollar, and Elisabeth Anderson-Ivantzova.

 Professional dance career

 Rommett began her professional career as a member of an adagio dance trio.
-She performed with the U.S.O. during World War II.
+She performed with the United Service Organizations (USO) during World War II.
 She made her Broadway debut in December 1944 in the original cast of Billy Rose's "Seven Lively Arts" with major ballet numbers choreographed by Anton Dolin.
 She danced in Broadway musicals "Song of Norway," choreographed by George Balanchine, and "Paint Your Wagon," choreographed by Agnes de Mille.
 Rommett's aspirations soon turned to pedagogy and she was invited by Robert Joffrey to teach at his American Ballet Center in New York City in 1965.
 Her combined teaching experience and professional dance background inspired her to create her unique Floor-Barre method for training and rehabilitating dancers.